Lapikit

 Customize breakpoint devices keys

 Lapikit is built to adapt, not dictate.
-That includes how it handles responsive design.
-If the default breakpoint-to-device mapping doesn’t quite match your design system, you can fully customize it via the lapikit.config.js file.
+If the default mapping between devices and thresholds doesn’t match your design system, you can fully customize it via the devices config.

-This gives you full control over what “mobile” or “tablet” means in your app, making it easier to match your responsive logic with your design tokens or product specs.
+This gives you full control over what mobile or tablet means in your app, keeping your responsive logic aligned with your design tokens or product specs. .

 To find out more, discover how Lapikit styles adapt to your customized breakpoints.